MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Your migration team

-If you need more help with Office 365, shortening paths, or just want to say thanks. e-mail <your end-user support email>.
+If you need more help with Microsoft 365, shortening paths, or just want to say thanks, e-mail <your user support email>.